-□ HEATING - Set fan speed on MEDIUM or HIGH, with the function control lever on FLOOR, DEFROST or VENT and the temperature control lever on any desired position.

-□ AIR CONDITIONING - Set fan speed on MEDIUM or HIGH with the function control lever on any position (except OFF or MAX) and the temperature control lever at a comfortable level.
+- □ HEATING Set fan speed at MEDIUM or HIGH, the function selector knob on VENT, FLOOR, MIX, or the DEFROST symbol and the temperature control knob on any desired position. - □ AIR CONDITIONING Set the fan speed at MEDIUM or HIGH, the function selector knob on NORM or VENT and the temperature control knob on any desired position.